-LLC or limited liability company is a create of state law.
+An LLC, or limited liability company, is a creation of state law.
 Wisconsin has enacted a set of laws regarding the set up, operation and dissolution of a limited liability company.
-It can one to thousands of investors.
-It can be owned by other businesses.
-It is relatively easy to set up.
-One of its best features is that a single person can own a limited liability company.
+It can be owned by one to thousands of investors, or by other businesses, and it is relatively easy to set up.
+One of its best features is that a single person can own it.

-A Single Member Limited Liability Company can be set up in under a few hours time.
-Please contact our lawyer Andrew Schmidt for details on how you can benefit from establishing a limited liability company
+A Single Member Limited Liability Company can be set up in under a few hours.
+Please contact our lawyers Andrew Schmidt or Tyson Cain for details on how you can benefit from establishing a limited liability company

 A "S-Corporation" and a "C-Corporation" are creatures of federal law and have some significant advantages and some distinct disadvantages to investors.

 A "S-Corporation" can only be owned by humans and not other entities (some limited exceptions exist) and is ideal for smaller entities and non-public securities ventures.